Seahawks make big free-agent splash to add Dre’Mont Jones to beef up defensive line

 The NFL Network reported Jones agreed to a three-year deal worth up to $51.5 million with $18 million guaranteed.

-It’s a contract that marks a significant departure from Seattle’s usual cautious approach to the opening phase of free agency, but seemed to illustrated just how desperate — or eager — the Seahawks are to try to fix their defense.
+It’s a contract that marks a significant departure from Seattle’s usual cautious approach to the opening phase of free agency, but illustrated just how desperate — or eager — the Seahawks are to try to fix their defense after finishing 25th in points allowed and 26th in yards allowed in 2022.

-“We needed to be better up front,” Seahawks general manager John Schneider said at the NFL scouting combine in February after a season in which Seattle finished 25th in points allowed and 26th in yards allowed.
+“We needed to be better up front,” Seahawks general manager John Schneider said at the NFL scouting combine in February.
 “I think it was pretty evident.
 We were on the field a lot.
 We didn’t defend the run real well.
 We had some games in there, we did a really nice job and then we had several games that didn’t go so well.
 We know what the issues are and we’re ready to attack them and fix them.”

 The 26-year-old Jones was considered among the best defensive linemen available — Pro Football Focus rated him the third-best interior defensive lineman available and the 22nd overall.

-A 6-3, 281-pounder, Jones is considered an especially versatile player, able to line up just about anywhere on the defensive line but considered especially disruptive as a pass rusher, something Carroll has often pointed to as an area where Seattle needed improvement.
+A 6-3, 281-pounder, Jones is considered an especially versatile player, able to line up just about anywhere on the defensive line but considered especially disruptive as a pass rusher, something Carroll has often pointed to as an area where Seattle needed improvement in recent seasons.

+In the wake of the news of Jones’ agreement, many began to compare his game to that of former Seahawk Michael Bennett, who was also renowned for his versatility up front, with an ability to play outside on early downs and inside on passing downs.

 “Jones still has room to round out his game, but the value of an interior pass rusher was never more apparent than during the 2022 season, and that’s exactly where Jones wins,” PFF wrote.
 “Since he entered the league in 2019, Jones’ 138 quarterback pressures are tied for the 19th most among interior defenders, with his 14.5% pass-rush win rate ranking 11th best over the span.
 Jones set career highs in snaps played, quarterback pressures and stops this past season.
 Players with his skill set don’t hit free agency too often, so teams looking for a 3-4 defensive end will be very interested in bringing him aboard this March.”